dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /tmp/schema-keeper deploy
 ```

-The `deploy` automatically deploys changes in stored procedures to the actual database in accordance with the saved dump and print names of affected functions.
+The `deploy` print names of affected functions.
 If deployment successful, it will finished with exit-code 0, otherwise &mdash; with exit-code 1 and information about error.

-You can change a source code of stored procedures directly in dump files and then deploy changes to your database.
+You can edit source code of stored procedures in the same way as the rest of the application source code using the `deploy`.
+Modification of the stored procedure occurs by making changes to the corresponding file, which is automatically reflected in the version control system.

+For example, to create a new stored procedure in the `public` schema, just create a new file with the `.sql` extension in the `public/functions` directory, place the source code of the stored procedure in it, including the `CREATE OR REPLACE FUNCTION` block, then call the `deploy`.
+Similarly occur changes or removal of the stored procedure.
+Thus, the code simultaneously enters both the VCS and the database.

+The `deploy` changes the parameters of the function or the return type without additional actions, while with the classical approach it would be necessary to first perform `DROP FUNCTION`, and only then `CREATE OR REPLACE FUNCTION`.

+> The `deploy` is designed to work with stored procedures written in PL/pgSQL.
+Using with other languages may be less effective or impossible.

 The `deploy` works exclusively with stored procedures.
 Other changes in the database structure must be deployed in the classical way &mdash; through migration files.

+If an error appears in the source code of the stored procedure, the `deploy` fails, throwing an exception.
+The divergence between the dump and the current database for stored procedures is not possible if you use `deploy` on a permanent basis.

+> When creating a new stored procedure, there is no need to manually enter the correct file name.
+It is enough that the file has the extension `.sql`.
+The correct name can be obtained from the return value of the `deploy` function, and used to rename the file.

+Unfortunately, in some situations `deploy` is not able to automatically apply changes.
+For example, if you try to delete trigger function, that is used by at least one trigger.
+Such situations are solved manually with the help of migration files.

+If the SchemaKeeper is responsible for transferring changes in stored procedures, then the migration files are used to transfer the remaining changes in the structure.
+For example, [doctrine/migrations](https://packagist.org/packages/doctrine/migrations) will do.

+Migrations must be applied before `deploy` starts to make changes to the structure and resolve possible problem situations.

 ## Extended usage